Bernardo-R-O-Carvalho/Aether/README.md

 IBM hardware results include real quantum noise — decoherence, gate errors, measurement errors.
 This is not a limitation of Aether.
 It is the current state of quantum hardware.

+The AI safety policy engine is under active development.
+The syntax is designed; the runtime enforcement layer is being built.

 ---

 ## Roadmap

+**Quantum Science**
 - [x] Core distributions — normal, beta, bernoulli, uniform, poisson, categorical
 - [x] `observe` for Bayesian conditioning
 - [x] Multiple observations — `observe x = [1, 0, 1, 1]`